droglenc/NCMTH107/modules/Getting_Started_R/CE1.md

 exposure med med low med med med med med med med
 </pre>

 Use this information to answer the following questions.
 Use R to answer all questions even though most questions can be answered by observing these simple data from the table above.
-You should have an R script saved in RStudio and a MSWord document formatted as directed in section 1.4 of the textbook when you are finished.

 1. Enter the data into Excel, save as a CSV file, and load the data into RStudio.
 1. What is (just) the diameter measurement for the seventh individual?